Kayli/logspub/dev-distributed.md

   - msmq (deprecated)

+## tracing/monitoring

+- if you ever need to ssh into a machine with a service, it likely means that monitoring failed you

-## tracing tools
+- tools
   - packet sniffers
     - wireshark: tcp/udp traffic

   - http(s)
     - fiddler
     - postman
     - mitmproxy: has python api

 ## testing